Vido/drunken-robots/README.md

 _You must set PYTHONPATH to drunken-robots path_
 There is 2 ways:

+- Put on your ~/.bashrc: (Works most of the times)
+> export PYTHONPATH=$PYTHONPATH:/path/to/drunken-robots

-- Put on your ~/.pythonrc.py:
+- Put on your ~/.pythonrc.py: (It might not work)
 > import sys
 > sys.path.append(/path/to/drunken-robots)

-- Put on your ~/.bashrc:
+- Then... reload your shell
-> export PYTHONPATH=$PYTHONPATH:/path/to/drunken-robots
+> bash -ls

 - Put on your c:\autoexec.bat (for Windows):
 > set PYTHONPATH=%PYTHONPATH%;C:\PATH\TO\DRUNKEN-ROBOTS